enioka/flowbox-spec/description.rst

 * Get payload of specified id message(s) on specified file path (accessible by agent)
 * Report processing progress of inbound flow (internal integration progress).
 Includes acknowledge of incoming flows.

-For other information and services delivered by the agent, not specifically related to application's flows :
+For other information and services delivered by the agent, not specifically related to application's flows:
 * Get application configuration : agent network provides capability to leverage agent infrastructure to distribute application configuration to applications at runtime.
 This information is provided by the administration application.
 * Get application environment configuration : idem for information specific to the environment.
 * Update application state : agent network provides capability to application to provide state information to administration console.
 This information has no specific semantics for agents themselves, they just relay the information.
 * Log : agent network provides capability to application to centralize some of its logs along with the flowbox logs.
 This should be limited to logs with relevance to flows (and use proposed standardized log structure to do so and relate logs to specific flows, flow instances and flow occurrences.

 Agent to Agent protocol